Four Grains of Rice

 There are other trails, too – 900 miles of them, in total.
 (Yes, you read that mileage figure correctly.)
 A few of those trails will receive a brief mention in later paragraphs, but my recent visit to the park in general – at a time when the fall foliage was perhaps five days past its peak – reminded me that this park, a gem, is, nonetheless, an imperfect place.

 Great Smoky Mountains National Park (GSMNP) is, according to the park’s own website, the most-visited park in the U.S. park system.
-Human incursion, and the traffic congestion, air pollution, and commercial over-development that follows, has left its footprint on the land.
+Human incursion, along with the traffic congestion, air pollution, and commercial over-development that follow, has left its footprint on the land.
 In November, 2016, arson in the Chimney Tops area of the park led to 14 deaths, and the park will long bear the scars of this devastating act.
-Mother Nature herself plays Russian roulette sometimes, too; flooding, snowfall, and other acts of weather do their own damage, although, lower carbon footprint notwithstanding, there is less that we can do to appease the spiteful weather gods.
+Mother Nature herself plays Russian roulette sometimes, too; flooding, snowfall, and other acts of weather do their own damage, although, lower carbon footprint notwithstanding, there is little we can do to appease the spiteful weather gods.

 I am already six paragraphs in and I can tell you that this will be a long post as I write about the Good, the Bad, and – yes – the Ugly of this beautiful and complicated national park.
 Spoiler alert: there is much more of the former than of the latter.